osism/release/notes/3.0.0/NOTES.md

   ``container-images`` repository
 * An so-called overlord service (``osism/github-actions-overlord``) is now available that can trigger defined reactions to commits on various repositories
+* The Harbor service has moved to a much larger storage system so that Docker images of PRs etc. can be built in the future.

 ## Security